 Tips for Potty-Training Success With Puppy Pads

 To properly potty train a puppy on pads, you need to invest your time and patience in the process.
 Leaving a puppy training pad out for your dog to stumble upon won’t work… believe me.
 Every dog is different, and the rate at which they potty train varies.
 If your last puppy learned within a week, you can’t expect this puppy to do the same.
 It isn’t fair.

 So take a deep breath, do a quick meditation, and set yourself, and your puppy, up for success.

 First things first, make sure you know your puppy’s “tell.”
 Dogs exhibit various behaviors before using the bathroom.
 Keep an eye out so you know exactly what your new puppy chooses to do.
 Common signs include:

-As soon as you see any change in behavior, swoop in and transfer your puppy to the puppy training pad.
+As soon as you see any behavior change, swoop in and transfer your puppy to the puppy training pad.

 This means you need to supervise your puppy at all times.
 You have several options available to you:

 - Puppy Pen: Your puppy gets plenty of room to play, but they can’t roam throughout the house.
 Pens are easy to put together, and you can move them from room to room if you need to work elsewhere.

 - Puppy Gate: Again, you confine your puppy to a designated space.
 With a gate, they stay in the room with you.
 Just make sure your puppy can’t jump the gate or become trapped in the bars.

 - Long Leash: Tether your puppy to your waist or a piece of heavy furniture (light furniture gets dragged).
 Your puppy won’t get as much freedom, but you’ll know exactly where they are at all times.